muriloamendola/graphql-serverless/README.md

 npm install -g serverless
 ```

-> This project makes use of some DynamoDB tables and if you want to run this project locally its necessary to install dynamodb locally.
+> This project makes use of some DynamoDB tables and if you want to run this project locally its necessary to install dynamodb locally (In case you didn't run `npm run setup` command).

 ```bash
 sls dynamodb install